 Langara College

-Located on Canada’s West Coast in British Columbia’s largest city, Vancouver, Langara College opened in 1965 as part of Vancouver Community College.
-In 1970, it opened its West 49th Avenue campus, and on April 1, 1994, it became an independent public college under the Provincial College and Institute Act.
-The Musqueam First Nation has given Langara the name “snəw̓eyəɬ leləm̓,” meaning “house of teachings.”
+Located in Vancouver, British Columbia, Langara College began in 1965 as part of Vancouver City College, opened its West 49th Avenue campus in 1970, and became an independent public college on April 1, 1994, under the Provincial College and Institute Act.
+Langara is located on Musqueam territory and was gifted the name snəw̓eyəɬ leləm̓, meaning “house of teachings,” in 2016.

-Today, Langara offers over 130 regular and continuing studies programs, serving a student population that is 41.2 percent international students, representing 95 countries.
+Today, Langara offers 116 regular and continuing studies programs, serving a student population that is 41.2 percent international students from over 100 countries.
 The school has a 71 percent graduate employment rate, according to BC Student Outcomes.

 What Students Are Saying